 A successful entrepreneur and a guest lecturer at the Kellogg School of Management, Daniel J. Weinfurter has mentioned that it is not your product or service, but team building that is detrimental to scale your business and serve the customers.
 Lack of discipline and rigor in a team impedes your ability, as an entrepreneur to grow.
-So always choose your team wisely and also learn how to bring productivity in a startup team.
+So always choose your team wisely and also learn how to bring productivity to a startup team.

 Step 6- Find a Mentor

 Journey as an entrepreneur is never as easy as it looks like.
-And for those reasons, a proper guidance from an industry expert or a well-established entrepreneur is widely recommended.
+And for those reasons, proper guidance from an industry expert or a well-established entrepreneur is widely recommended.
 With tonnes of experience from his personal accounts of running a business, a good mentor can add significant value to your business.
-If you won’t get a mentor at this stage then you will surely be going to face some critical problems like financial crunch, product underperformance, team disputes etc.
+If you won’t get a mentor at this stage then you will surely be going to face some critical problems like financial crunch, product underperformance, team disputes, etc.

-Having said that, there are several approaches to deal with a mentor to lead way to a successful mentor-mentee relationship.
+Having said that, there are several approaches to deal with a mentor to lead the way to a successful mentor-mentee relationship.
 Being smart in approaching a mentor, or seeking his assistance and knowing what exactly to expect or not expect from your mentor is a must to ensure that every bit of useful information is extracted out of them in the most efficient ways.

 Step 7- Raise Initial Funding

 So, by this stage, all the efforts of setting up a business have taken shape.
-However, one essential aspect that is needed to turn all these efforts worthwhile and into a reality is ‘funding’.
-Fortunately, today’s startup ecosystem boasts a plenty of financing options to the entrepreneurs.
+However, one essential aspect that is needed to turn all these efforts worthwhile and into reality is ‘funding’.
+Fortunately, today’s startup ecosystem boasts plenty of financing options to entrepreneurs.
 These may include crowd-funding, bootstrapping, seed funding or a combination of multiple finance options.

-In the subsequent sections, we have discussed all these funding options in detail and also highlighted that why bootstrapping is the most preferred option for seeking an investment.
+In the subsequent sections, we have discussed all these funding options in detail and also highlighted that why bootstrapping is the most preferred option for seeking investment.
 One also needs to take into consideration the right tactics to approach investors so that maximum utilization of the funds is done for a remarkable success.